-Now imagine, for a moment, that you run a 20 percent off sale.
-This drops the retail price of the luxury shaving set from $315 to $252.
+Now imagine that you run a 20%-off sale that drops the retail price of the luxury shaving set from $315 to $252.
 Your costs remain the same at $200.
-This means your gross profit is $52.
-(The math: $252 in sales revenue - $200 in cost of goods sold = $52 gross profit) This means the 20 percent discount you gave wiped an incredible 54.8 percent off your gross profit.
-So as a business owner, you will want to think carefully before offering deep discounts.
+That means your gross profit is $52.
+(The math: $252 in sales revenue - $200 in cost of goods sold = $52 gross profit.)
+The 20 percent discount you gave wiped an incredible 54.8% off your gross profit.
+So, as a business owner, you will want to think carefully before offering deep discounts.

 What Is the Importance of Gross Profit?

 The gross profit figure is a big deal because it is used to calculate something called gross margin, which we will discuss separately.
 In fact, you can't really look at gross profit on its own and know if it is "good" or "bad."

 Is Gross Profit Always Calculated the Same Way?

 Accounting rules give management a lot of discretion.
 Executives have some leeway when determining whether an expense should be included in cost of goods sold or another section, called selling, general, and administrative expenses.